Please note that Tapas no longer supports Internet Explorer.

 With quick thinking, Zhen Xue shoved a hand over his mouth to quiet him.

-The carriage swung to the left, knocking them both to the side as they narrowly avoid going over the edge of a cliff.
+The carriage swung to the left, knocking them both to the side as they narrowly avoided going over the edge of a cliff.
 From this height, one can see for miles and witness the golden lanterns floating among the stars, and how the lights flickered from the city below as locals enjoyed the festivities… Cassanova’s spring festival.

 Zhen Xue’s hands fell slack at his sides, the boy long forgotten.